 It is currently ‘in’ for the young and well-fed to go around in torn rags, but not for tramps to do so.
 In other words, the appropriation of other people’s dress is fashionable provided it is perfectly clear that you are, in fact, different from whoever would normally wear such clothes.

 So, dressing up like a homeless person is one way to demonstrate your difference from, not your similarity to, actual homeless people.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.